-- Do some research on habits, traditions, and why not, on whether too.
+- Do some research on habits, traditions, and why not, on weather too

-- Don’t post everything you do, be selective about your photographs, and try to have a mild-quality standard for posting images online.
+- Don’t post everything you do, be selective about your photographs, and try to have a quality standard for posting images online.

 Why Travel Photography Anyway?

-This is definitely not a job for everybody, crazy schedules, fluctuating income, and fierce competition.
-But if you are a passionate photographer that loves traveling, this is just the perfect way to go.
+This is definitely not a job for everybody: crazy schedules, fluctuating income, and fierce competition.
+But if you are a passionate photographer that loves traveling, this is the perfect way to go.

 Remember that travel photography pretty much spans every genre of the photo industry.
-Therefore, the most important and fundamental thing to do is to build such a unique style, that people from other parts of the world will necessarily need to pay you to move where needed in order to have images like yours.
+Therefore, the most important and fundamental thing to do is to build such a unique style that people from around the world will pay to have your images.